markwilliams970/Rally-Copy-Test-Cases/README.md

 	Test Case: TC329 successfully copied to TC472
 </pre>

+The script will copy Test Cases, including Steps, Attachments, and Tags.
+The script does _not_ associate the Test Cases to a Work Product (i.e. Story or Defect, and also does not copy any Test Case Results).

 Please Note: This will make copies of ALL Test Cases listed in the copy_test_cases.csv file.
 Please be CAUTIOUS WHEN USING THIS SCRIPT.